Wrangell Visitor Center

 Anan Creek is an ancient Tlingit native fishing site located on the mainland at the south end of Wrangell Island.
 Anan Creek has the largest pink salmon run in Southeast Alaska, attracting significant numbers of black and brown bears to feast on the bounty during the months of July and August.

-The U.S. Forest Service has developed an Observatory, an enclosed and partially covered deck area, that gives you an opportunity to watch the bears up close.
+The Anan Wildlife Observatory on the Wrangell District of the Tongass National Forest offers an exceptional Alaskan wildlife viewing experience where a variety of wildlife, including brown and black bears, can be seen.
 The Anan estuary and Observatory is only accessible by boat or plane.
 The observation platform and photo blind overlook cascading falls where the salmon jump up river and the bears catch their meal.

-To accommodate last-minute planning, at least 4 permits will be made available in person at the Wrangell District Office during the season.
-More information on these in person permits will become available at a later date.
+To accommodate last-minute planning, at least 4 permits will be made available in person at the Wrangell District Office during the season, but an application must be made a week in advance.
+More information on these in person permits is available below.

 For questions, please call the Wrangell Ranger District at 907-874-2323.